 Efficient Maintenance Schedule

 Once in a while, your IT infrastructure will need to undergo the necessary maintenance and upgrade procedures.
-While you can’t possibly avoid maintenance routines, DevOps infrastructure optimization enables you to schedule them when they have the least impact on business.
+Although maintenance routines are inevitable, DevOps infrastructure optimization enables you to schedule them when they have the least impact on business.

-Every business has hours, weeks, and even months without peak workloads, when it is possible to upgrade some of the infrastructure capacities while leaving the rest of the resources to tackle critical tasks.
-The DevOps process helps you detect these time spans and schedule IT infrastructure optimization when it won’t interfere with your core operations.
+Every business has hours, weeks, and even months without peak workloads.
+During these periods, you can upgrade some cloud infrastructure capacities while leaving the rest of the resources to tackle critical tasks.

 Equipment failure and the resulting downtime take a heavy toll on business.
 The loss of critical data, revenue, and, often, reputational risks are some of the unwanted consequences that unexpected downtime may bring.
 On top of that, organizations have to get into unplanned expenses to drop disruptions.